Michael Jay Leizerman, Attorney

 Or contact me online.
 All information is kept confidential.
 I will not accept a case in a state where I'm not ethically permitted under the circumstances.

-30 Years of Service in Ohio: For 30 years, E.J.
-Leizerman & Associates has helped hundreds of victims of Ohio truck accidents.
+For over 35 years, Leizerman & Associates has helped hundreds of victims of Ohio truck accidents.
 Our truck accident attorneys have successfully represented Ohio residents who suffered wrongful death or serious injuries that have prevented them from returning to work and may have caused permanent disability.

-Michael Leizerman regularly engages in continuing legal education presentations around the country, including the following events in or near Ohio:
+Michael Leizerman regularly engages in continuing legal education presentations around the country, including the following events in Ohio:

 The Federal Motor Carrier Safety Regulations (Title 49, Parts 350-399) govern all vehicles engaged in interstate traffic.